-As a member of the Research and Instruction Department, I am the librarian for the School of Education and Department of Psychology, the Sarah Isom Center for Women and Gender Studies, the FASTrack writing courses, and the Sally McDonnell Barksdale Honors College.
-I teach instruction classes, order materials for the education and psychology collections, and meet regularly with students and faculty.
+As a member of the Research and Instruction Department, I serve as the liaison for the School of Education, the Department of Psychology, the Sarah Isom Center for Women and Gender Studies, the FASTrack writing courses, and the Sally McDonnell Barksdale Honors College.
+I teach instruction classes, order materials for the collection, and meet regularly with students and faculty.

 To schedule an appointment: https://savannahlkelly.youcanbook.me/

-My research interests include first-year students’ transitions into postsecondary education, interdisciplinary teaching collaborations, assignment design, and students’ perceptions of statistics and academic research processes.
+My research interests include students’ transitions into postsecondary education, interdisciplinary teaching collaborations, curricular and assignment design, and students’ perceptions of statistics and research methods.